zerynth/docs/docs/reference/guide/docs/seqmap.md

     str.strip([chars[,dir=0] ])

 Return a copy of the string with the leading and trailing characters removed.
 The *chars* argument is a string specifying the set of characters to be removed.
 If omitted, the *chars* argument defaults to removing whitespace.
-The charsargument is not a prefix or suffix; rather, all combinations of its values are stripped:
+The *chars* argument is not a prefix or suffix; rather, all combinations of its values are stripped:

 ```
 >>> '   spacious   '.strip()